Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Check over the returns to make sure all appropriate returns are shown.

 #### Document Result(s):
-1. Documentation of any link that does not appropriately link to all of **Fat_Raccoon**'s recipes, (including where the link was located).
+1. If there is is any broken links or incorrect recipe returns, record:

-1. The page (Jinja template), and location on the page where the link is if there is any broken links or they display incorrect information.
+    + The page (Jinja template), and location on the page where the link can be found.
+1. If any content has bad UX, record:

-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+1. If there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ### Testing Browse Button for Lazy Favorites Recipes